rancher/docs/content/rancher/v2.x/en/security/benchmark-2.2/_index.md

 ---

 ### CIS Kubernetes Benchmark 1.4.0 - Rancher 2.2.x with Kubernetes 1.13
+There is no material difference in control verification checks between CIS Kubernetes Benchmark 1.4.0 and [1.4.1](https://rancher.com/docs/rancher/v2.x/en/security/benchmark-2.2/#cis-kubernetes-benchmark-1-4-1-rancher-2-2-x-with-kubernetes-1-13)
+### CIS Kubernetes Benchmark 1.4.1 - Rancher 2.2.x with Kubernetes 1.13

 [Click here to download a PDF version of this document](https://releases.rancher.com/documents/security/2.2.x/Rancher_Benchmark_Assessment.pdf)

 #### Overview

-The following document scores a Kubernetes 1.13.x RKE cluster provisioned according to the Rancher v2.2.x hardening guide against the CIS 1.4.0 Kubernetes benchmark.
+The following document scores a Kubernetes 1.13.x RKE cluster provisioned according to the Rancher v2.2.x hardening guide against the CIS 1.4.1 Kubernetes benchmark.

 This document is a companion to the Rancher v2.2.x security hardening guide.
 The hardening guide provides prescriptive guidance for hardening a production installation of Rancher, and this benchmark guide is meant to help you evaluate the level of security of the hardened cluster against each control in the benchmark.